syncfusion-content/wpf-docs/wpf/ReportDesigner/Draw-Matrix-Report-Item.md

    ![](Draw-Matrix-Report-Item_images/Draw-Matrix-Report-Item_img2.png)

-4. Click Next after selecting create a dataset and choose the datasource in the available datasoureces.
+4. Click Next after selecting create a dataset and choose the datasource in the available datasources.

    ![](Draw-Matrix-Report-Item_images/Draw-Matrix-Report-Item_img3.png)